ohscar/rmalloc/doc/paper/simulating-locking.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 I eventually tried a mapping on the start and end addresses, where each access address would be decremented towards
 start and incremented towards end.
 Each address was checked against against a mapping from address to handle.
 If the
-value (i.e. the memory handle) of the mapping are the same, I knew that memory access belonged to a specific handle.
+value (i.e. the memory handle) of the mapping are the same, I know that memory access belonged to a specific handle.
-That was even slower than iterating through 2'000 elements, because the hash has to be checked on average one lookup per
+That was even slower than iterating through 2000 elements, because the hash has to be checked on average one lookup per
 allocated byte in the memory area, even though the time complexity is similar: *O(n*m + c)* - the constant makes it
-slower, assuming hash lookup is *O(1)* i.e. *c* - the constant makes it slower, assuming hash lookup is *O(1)* i.e. *c*.
+slower, assuming hash lookup is *O(1)* i.e. *c*.

 Finally, I came up with a brute-force solution: hash all addresses within the requested memory area - from start to end,
 mapping each address to the corresponding memory handle.
 The complexity was *O(m)*, but blew up with a MemoryError at